 OAC SUMMER CHAMBER SERIES

 We are proud to announce our 2026 Summer Chamber Series at Oliver Art Center!
 Join us for compelling performances from world-class musicians this season, and enjoy our affordable ticket prices thanks to support from our Chamber Music Series Founders’ Circle donors and a grant from Michigan Humanities, an affiliate of the National Endowment for the Humanities and the Michigan Arts and Culture Council.
+Founder’s Circle members support this important programming and receive benefits in return!
+Learn more at this link.

 Please welcome our Ensemble in Residence: